ldkarroyo/FacemaskDetection/README.md

-# FacemaskDetection
+# Real-time Face Mask Detection and Validation System
- A desktop application that lets users run facemask detection through a camera input using YOLOv5
+ A desktop application that lets users run facemask detection through a camera input using the Convolutional Neural Network model, YOLOv5